caleblf/name-generator/README.md

 # name-generator
 A random character name generator for sci-fi/fantasy settings.

-### Usage
+## Web app usage
+The name generator is accessible online at <https://iguanotron.github.io/name-generator/>.

+## Command-line app usage
+The command-line app is useful for generating machine-readable names, or for compiling long lists of names.

 This application requires Python 3.6 or later.

 It is recommended to run the name generator with ANSI colors enabled, if supported, and to load the included basic initialization file.
 The `colorama` package is used for cross-platform ANSI support, but it isn't required on platforms where ANSI codes are natively supported.

 On Unix platforms: `./namegen.py -ciw init.txt`